Perma-Fix Environmental Services (PESI) Scheduled to Post Earnings on Thursday

-Perma-Fix Environmental Services (NASDAQ:PESI – Get Free Report) is set to post its quarterly earnings results before the market opens on Thursday, May 9th.
-Analysts expect Perma-Fix Environmental Services to post earnings of ($0.25) per share for the quarter.
+Perma-Fix Environmental Services (NASDAQ:PESI – Get Free Report) will be announcing its earnings results before the market opens on Thursday, May 9th.
+Analysts expect the company to announce earnings of ($0.25) per share for the quarter.

-Perma-Fix Environmental Services (NASDAQ:PESI – Get Free Report) last released its earnings results on Wednesday, March 13th.
-The industrial products company reported $0.04 EPS for the quarter, beating analysts’ consensus estimates of $0.03 by $0.01.
-The company had revenue of $22.72 million during the quarter, compared to analysts’ expectations of $22.30 million.
-Perma-Fix Environmental Services had a return on equity of 2.38% and a net margin of 0.54%.
+Perma-Fix Environmental Services (NASDAQ:PESI – Get Free Report) last posted its earnings results on Wednesday, March 13th.
+The industrial products company reported $0.04 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.03 by $0.01.
+The firm had revenue of $22.72 million during the quarter, compared to analysts’ expectations of $22.30 million.
+Perma-Fix Environmental Services had a net margin of 0.54% and a return on equity of 2.38%.
 On average, analysts expect Perma-Fix Environmental Services to post $0 EPS for the current fiscal year and $2 EPS for the next fiscal year.

 Analysts Set New Price Targets